a-normal-anonymouser-user/Microservice-Empirical-Study/index.md

-#### Page 10: Variants for Different Customer Offerings
-Different customers might get a different variant of the developed product.
+> Different customers might get a different variant of the developed product.

 Q22: How should one implement such variants?
 1) Use feature flags/toggles (run-time decision)